OpenSecuritySummit/oss2018/content/faq/I-need-help.md

 ---

 ### Who should I ask for help?
-The event team will be wearing blue t-shirts:  please ask for help, if we can, we’ll help you, if we can’t we will direct you to someone who can.
+Please go to the venue reception desk, if they can't help you, they will direct you to a member of the summit team.

 ### Who should I contact for help?
-If you would like to email before or during the event please contact info@opensecsummit.org
+If you would like to email before or during the event please contact info@opensecsummit.org.